-Frequently Asked Questions on Bonds
+Frequently Asked Questions on Maryland Bonds

-2. How can I buy Maryland bonds?
+1. How can I buy Maryland general obligation bonds?

 6. What other bonds does the State issue?

 In addition to Maryland general obligation bonds, State agencies also issue bonds.
 For instance, there are Consolidated Transportation Bonds and Bay Restoration Bonds.
 Proceeds from the Community Development Administration Bonds are used to make mortgage loans, primarily to first time home buyers.
 The Maryland Health and Higher Education Facilities Financing Authority (MHEFFA) uses bond proceeds to build hospitals and educational institutions.
 The University System issues bonds to finance higher education facilities.
 Finally, many local governments in Maryland also issue bonds.
 You should check with your broker about the rating of these bonds and about any special call provisions.

 Official Statements provide valuable information on general obligation bonds that have been recently sold by the State.
 The Official Statements also include important financial and economic information about the State that was current at the date of the Official Statement.
 Official statements for Maryland general obligation bonds can be found here.
 You can also call the State Treasurer's Office at 410-260-7155 with any questions.